Code-Institute-Submissions/SerenAppy-Web-App/README.md

 ### Hosting on GitHub Pages

 * Log into GitHub.
-* From the list of repositories choose [Mr Digbee](https://github.com/Gmanprodev/Mr-Digbee).
+* From the list of repositories choose [SerenAppy](https://github.com/Gmanprodev/SerenAppy-Web-App).
 * Go to settings.
 * Scroll down to GitHub Pages section.
 * Select as a source **master branch**.